TrailsofGold/whitepaper/docs/game_concept/ships.md

 | Legendary | 175                 | 1              |

-For example if the season has 4 common ships, 3 rare ships, 2 epic ships and 1 legendary ship, the sum of occurrences are:
+For example if the season has 4 common ships, 3 rare ships, 2 epic ships and 1 legendary ship, the sum of occurences are:

 $4 * 100 + 3 * 50 + 2 * 10 + 1 = 571$